kammitama5/kammitama5.github.io/_posts/2017-6-18-Sunday-June-18th.md

   government surveillance

-- A bunch of NRO's documentary footage is still classified, so about a third of their stuff is *readacted*
+- A bunch of NRO's documentary footage is still classified, so about a third of their stuff is *redacted*

 - I also watched a couple ICBM documentaries.
   ICBM meaning [Inter-continental ballistic missiles](https://en.wikipedia.org/wiki/Intercontinental_ballistic_missile), btw.